Leonards03/magic-memory/README.md

-# Getting Started with Create React App
+# Magic Memory

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A matching card memory game, built in as a part of [Build Web Apps with React & Firebase](https://www.udemy.com/course/build-web-apps-with-react-firebase/)

 ## Available Scripts